Chart Color Schemes

 Infrastructure

-Tathra has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Tathra has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that could potentially affect this area.
-Notable projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
-The following list details those most likely to be relevant.
+No changes have been identified by AreaSearch that could impact the area's performance.
+Key projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.

 Professional plan users can use the search below to filter and access additional projects.